Bill Tilghman: Film and television portrayals

 In 1956, actor Donald "Don" Kennedy (b.
 1920) played "Deputy Bill Tillman" in an episode called "Dodge City Gets a New Marshal" on the syndicated television series The Life and Legend of Wyatt Earp.

 On February 13, 1960, actor Brad Johnson played Tilghman in an episode called "The Wedding Dress" on the syndicated television series Death Valley Days (season 8, episode 18).
 Actress Mary Webster was cast as Mrs. Tilghman.
+Bill Tilghman's widow, Mrs. Zoe Tilghman, 84 years old, a surprise guest on the TV program, was interviewed by The "Old Ranger", actor Stanley Andrews.

 In 1981, Tilghman was portrayed by Rod Steiger (1925–2002) in Cattle Annie and Little Britches, a 97-minute film which also starred Burt Lancaster (1913–1994) as Bill Doolin.

 On August 22, 1999, TNT broadcast the made-for-television film You Know My Name, which starred Sam Elliott (b.
 1944) as Bill Tilghman, Carolyn McCormick (b.
 1959) as Zoe Tilghman, and Arliss Howard (b.
 1954) as Wiley Lynn.
 The film was a highly fictionalized account of Tilghman's final months and death.

-In 2019, Tilghman was portrayed by Ken Arnold in a movie entitled Bill Tilghman and the Outlaws, also starring Robert Carradine as Frank James and Johnny Crawford as William S. Hart.
+In 2019, Tilghman was portrayed by Ken Arnold in a movie entitled "The Marshall" (original title: Bill Tilghman and the Outlaws), also starring Robert Carradine as Frank James and Johnny Crawford as William S. Hart.

+Homestead

+The Marshall William M. Tilghman Homestead, 2 miles northwest of Chandler off the former US Route 66, is on the National Register of Historic Places listings in Lincoln County, Oklahoma.